-11. Inform NetBackup-Java users that they can remove their \$HOME/.nbjava directory.
+h.
+Inform NetBackup-Java users that they can remove their \$HOME/.nbjava directory.

-The \$HOME/.nbjava directory contains application state information (for example, table column order and size) that is saved when the user exits NetBackup-Java applications.
-The uninstall process removes this directory for the root user only.
+The #NOME/.nbjava directory contains application state information (for example, table column order and size) that is saved when the user exits NetBackup-Java applications.

-How to Uninstall NetBackup Clients
+Uninstalling NetBackup Clients